Ryu0118/Kusa/README.md

 Go to [github developer settings](https://github.com/settings/tokens).

 Set the expiration date to "No Expiration".

-Enable the scope "read:user" as it is required for this application.

 Click "Generate Token" and then copy the token it generates.